Beezus and Ramona Activities for Third Grade

 Share this post:

 It all started one afternoon when I was digging around in my team’s resource pod looking for a new chapter book to read with my thirds.
-I am blessed to be at a school that has put so much money into books as my pod is literally ceiling to floor shelves of chapter books.
-I wanted something that the kiddos could relate too, have a good story line, and have *just* enough humor to keep ’em interested.
+I am blessed to be at a school that has put so much money into books, as my pod is literally ceiling-to-floor shelves of chapter books.
+I wanted something that the kiddos could relate too, have a good storyline, and have *just* enough humor to keep ’em interested.

 That’s when I found a whole class set of this gem!

 I seriously hadn’t seen this book since I was probably in the 4th grade!
 I knew I had to snatch it up!
 This is a Beverly Cleary CLASSIC.
-It had everything I needed for our close reading lesson:

 You can check out this book and so many other fabulous Beverly Cleary books here on Amazon.